-These days I’m curious to continue traveling around Languedoc/Occitanie in search of the Cathars– the religious cult that at once lived in the south of France.
+These days, I’m curious as I embark on my travels around Languedoc Occitanie in search of the Cathars.
+The Cathar religion is a cult that once thrived in the southern regions of France.

-The more I research, the more I am drawn in by stories of the Cathars, their beliefs, their persecution, and their current-day imprint on the regions from Marseille to the Pyranees.
+The more I research, I find myself increasingly drawn to the intriguing stories surrounding the Cathars, their unique beliefs, the persecution they endured, and their lasting impact on the regions stretching from Marseille to the Pyranees.

-Cathars were a group of believers that lived throughout Europe during the Middle Ages.
-Most theories agree they came from Persia and the Byzantine Empire, mainly by the trade route.
-They flourished in the southern French region known as “Languedoc,” or “Occitania,” broadly bordered by the Mediterranean Sea, the Pyrenees, and the Garonne, Tarn, and Rhône rivers.
-The sect was known as Cathars, Infidels, Heretics, Perfects, and Albigensians — named after the city of Albi where many of them originated.
+The Cathars, also known as Albigensians, were a group of believers who flourished during the Middle Ages.
+Believed to have originated from Persia and the Byzantine Empire, they found a prominent presence in the southern French region known as “Languedoc” or “Occitania,” encompassing the areas bordered by the Mediterranean Sea, the Pyrenees, and the Garonne, Tarn, and Rhône rivers.
+Notably, Languedoc is home to numerous Cathar castles, serving as powerful remnants of their history.

 The hard-working Cathar people led simple lives, primarily craftsmen and artisans.
 They were protected by local Lords because they brought peace and prosperity to the region.

-A visit to the village of Minerve is an essential stop for its Cathar history and for its designation as one of Les Plus Beaux Villages de France.
+A visit to the village of Minerve is an essential stop for its Cathar history and for its designation as one of Le Plus Beaux Village de France.

-The religious beliefs of Cathars included equality of the sexes, reincarnation, celibacy, and dual deities — one good, “heavenly,” and one evil, “of earth.”
-They renounced the birth and life of Christ, the holy sacraments, as well as the opulence and wealth of the Roman Catholic Church.
+The Cathars religion included beliefs such as equality of the sexes, reincarnation, celibacy, and dualism — one good, “heavenly,” and one evil, “of earth.”
+They renounced the birth and life of Christ, the holy sacraments, and the opulence and wealth of the Roman Catholic Church.
 They disavowed material possessions.
 In fact, “Cathar” literally means “purity” (as in catharsis).
 Worldly goods were “of the devil.”

 The Cathars, who called themselves “Christians,” were good neighbors to villagers, yet the Church called them “heretics.”

-Some Cathars and sympathizers included men of the clergy and royalty — Eleanor of Aquitaine, for one.
-To understand the attraction of Cathars to the region, it is important to know that Languedoc was not part of France in the Middle Ages.
-Instead, the region was made up of a group of “city states” with their own rulers.
-These local rulers could assert their differences and independence from the great European powers– including, the Church — by declaring themselves “Cathars.”
+Some Cathars and sympathizers included men of the clergy and royalty — Eleanor of Aquitaine.
+To understand their prevalence in the region, it is important to know that Languedoc was not part of France in the Middle Ages.
+Instead, the area was made up of a group of “city-states” with their own rulers.
+These local rulers could assert their differences and independence from the great European powers– including the Church — by declaring themselves “Cathars.”

 Pope Innocent’s Albigensian Crusade

-By the late twelfth century, the popularity and acceptance of the Cathar religion in the Languedoc — known for its high culture, tolerance, and liberalism — gained more and more followers.
+By the late twelfth century, the popularity and acceptance of Cathar beliefs in the Languedoc — known for its high culture, tolerance, and liberalism — gained more and more followers.
 By the early thirteenth century, Catharism was probably the major religion in the region.
 Indeed, the Church in Rome feared it might replace Catholicism.
-So in 1209, soon after the Crusades in the Holy Land, Pope Innocent III launched a war of terror against the “heretical” Cathars.
+So in 1209, Pope Innocent III launched a war of terror against the “heretical” Cathars soon after the Crusades in the Holy Land.
 The Albigensian Crusade enlisted the help of the French crown and nobles, promising them great riches.

-Perhaps one of the most notable attacks on Cathars by the Church took place in Béziers.
+Perhaps one of the Church’s most notable attacks on the Cathar religion took place in Béziers.
 Arnaud, Chief Abbot of the Cistercian monastic order, was the military leader of the seige responsible for the mass burning alive of “many heretics and many fair women.”

 Arnaud’s troops tortured and killed an estimated 9,000 to 20,000 men, women, and children of Béziers who refused to surrender their Cathar citizens.